 Figure 2-3 shows the results of these studies.
-It includes four curves: (1) a typical pupillary response to the digit-transformation task; (2) the average percentage of missed K's as a function of the time of their presentation; (3) the average percentage of incorrectly reported letters as a function of the time of their presentation; and (4) the average percentage of failures in the digit-transformation task, as a function of the time of the time of the time of the visual letter.
+It includes four curves: (1) a typical pupillary response to the digit-transformation task; (2) the average percentage of missed K's as a function of the time of their presentation; (3) the average percentage of incorrectly reported letters as a function of the time of their presentation; and (4) the average percentage of failures in the digit-transformation task, as a function of the time of presentation of the visual letter.